Header images courtesy of @freedomtattoohk, @mkamtattoo, and @cristo_tattoo_ehah (via Instagram)

 Mofo Tattoo, Unit 2B, Cleveland Mansion, 5–7 Cleveland Street, Causeway Bay

 Hong Kong is often known for its type-A business opportunities, rigid architecture, and corporate energy.
 But on the flip side of that is a city of abounding energy, constant change, and innovation.
 No one understands that better than Ross Turpin, who left his career in advertising because he was “more into the punk rock scene” and sought the creative freedom and expression that tattooing seemed to hold.
-Along with fellow tattooers Rich Phipson and Cathy, Turpin takes inspiration from the city and its people, from the food, nature, the smaller islands, and draws from Hong Kong’s intertwining history with the US military.
+Along with fellow tattooer Rich Phipson, Turpin takes inspiration from the city and its people, from the food, nature, and islands, and draws from Hong Kong’s intertwining history with the US military.

 Star Crossed Tattoo artists pull from their own sources of inspiration, from art, photography, random toys and tools, to create original and thoughtful pieces for their clients.
 Not only can their skillset cater to the whims and desires of all their clients, but they have also gone the extra way by offering vegan ink for clients who request it.

 Star Crossed Tattoo, 1/F, 1 Sun Street, Wan Chai | (+852) 3427 3820